top of page

 It involves gaining an understanding of something new or previously unknown, expanding one's intellectual or practical abilities.
 Learning can occur through various methods, such as formal education, self-study, observation, or hands-on practice.
 When one learns, they actively engage in the acquisition of knowledge or the development of new competencies.
 It often involves the assimilation of information, the processing of ideas, and the internalization of concepts.
 Learning can be a gradual and continuous process, involving the accumulation of knowledge over time, or it can occur in discrete moments of insight or discovery.
 Learning enables personal growth, skill development, and the broadening of perspectives.
 It is a fundamental aspect of human development and plays a central role in education, professional advancement, and personal enrichment.

-Example sentences of learn
+Example sentences containing learn

 1. She's eager to learn new languages and explore cultures.